Simi (singer): Artistry

 Apart from being a singer and songwriter, Simi is also a sound engineer.
 She is credited with mixing and mastering Adekunle Gold's debut studio album Gold, which was released in July 2016.
 Her music style is basically hinged in the rhythm and blues, soul and hip hop music genres.

+Controversy

+In February 2026, a Tiktok user named Mirabel alleged that she had been raped in her residence.
+In response to the story, Simi called on men to hold other men accountable and spoke out against rape culture in Nigeria.
+Mirabel later acknowledged that her accusation was untrue.
+Critics reacted negatively to Simi's remarks, accusing her of ignoring the prevalence of false rape allegations.
+Amid the backlash, social media users uncovered some inappropriate tweets Simi posted between 2012 and 2015 while working at her mother's day care.
+In some of the resurfaced tweets, Simi revealed her obsession with kissing young children and fawned over a four-year-old boy's genitalia.
+On 27 February, the National Agency for the Prohibition of Trafficking in Persons (NAPTIP) launched an investigation into the matter and urged victims to come forward.
+Simi said she has never acted immorally and that her tweets were miscontrue and taken out of context.
+The singer's PR team removed some of her old tweets.

 Personal life

 Simi married singer Adekunle Gold in a private wedding ceremony on January 9, 2019.
 It was later revealed that they had been dating for five years.
-Simi gave birth to her daughter Adejare on 30 May 2020, making her a mother.
+Simi gave birth to her daughter Adejare on 30 May 2020.
+In April 2026, Simi and her husband welcomed their second child, a boy.

 Filmography

-She made her acting debut in Kunle Afolayan's directorial Mokalik.
+Simi made her acting debut in Kunle Afolayan's film Mokalik, which was released in 2019.